Cold months and feet

 One of my key roles as a podiatrist is to protect tissue.
 We call this tissue viability which means preventing or restoring the soft foot tissue from skin damage.
 While this might appear to be focused on ulcers, for the podiatrist, the burden of care is much wider as we want to stop tissue damage.
 So with this in mind, the aims are to protect the skin from thermal damage and naturally the secondary features of infection.

-Last month I covered trench or immersion foot and highlighted the fact that this condition can still affect those who fail to acknowledge that damage can arise from the combined action of wet, cold and mud.
+Trench or immersion foot arises when the foot is exposed to the constant action of wet, cold and mud.
 The skin does not like exposure and can only tolerate so much damp, wet and cold.
 The rule is simple: use the right footwear for the right job.
 Skin soon turns red with the cold air and the circulation shuts down to preserve the inner heat.
 The skin mostly will recover unless the external conditions persist for long enough.

 When do we have to be careful?